-Meanwhile, Associate Prof Dr Haliza Abdul Rahman from Universiti Putra Malaysia's Institute for Social Science Studies, said the government was on the right track in addressing the price hike issue and food supply shortages.
+Meanwhile, Head of Laboratory, Youth in Leadership, Politics and Citizenship, Institute for Social Science Studies (IPSAS), Universiti Putra Malaysia (UPM), Associate Professor Dr Haliza Abdul Rahman said the government is on the right track in addressing the price hike issue and food supply shortages.

-Citing the case of the current chicken issue, she said the government's corn cultivation on a 100 hectare farm in Chuping, Perlis as well as the grain corn project nationwide would eventually alleviate the high chicken and egg prices and the current chicken supply shortages.
+Citing the case of the current chicken issue, she said the government's corn cultivation on a 100-hectare farm in Chuping, Perlis, as well as the grain corn project nationwide will alleviate the high chicken and egg prices and the current chicken supply shortages.